SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

 - `RDirect`: A variant of Gillespie's Direct method that uses rejection to sample the next reaction.
-- *`DirectCR`*: The Composition-Rejection Direct method of Slepoy et al. For large networks and linear chain-type networks it will often give better performance than `Direct`.
+- *`DirectCR`*: The Composition-Rejection Direct method of Slepoy et al. For large networks and linear chain-type networks, it will often give better performance than `Direct`.
 (Requires dependency graph, see below.)
 - `DirectFW`: the Gillespie Direct method SSA with `FunctionWrappers`.
 This aggregator uses a different internal storage format for collections of